 Where can I buy clothes storage bags?

-Clothes storage bags and boxes can be found easily both online and in shops, with most large homeware shops offering plenty of choice.
+Clothes storage bags and boxes can be found easily both online and in shops, with most large homeware shops offering plenty of choices.
 For short term or bedroom storage boxes, Nesta stocks a range of cardboard boxes in various sizes.

 Where is the best place to store clothes in a loft or converted attic?